 Former Tampa Bay Rays prospect Brandon Martin was convicted of three counts of first-degree murder on Wednesday, per NBC Los Angeles.
 He is accused of using a baseball bat to murder his father, uncle, and home alarm installer.

 Additional charges include resisting and evading arrest, automobile theft, and injuring a police canine.
-It took the Riverside jury less than a day to discuss allegations and deem him guilty.
+It took the Riverside jury less than a day to discuss the allegations and deem him guilty.

 Prosecutors are calling for the death penalty.
 Martin’s sentencing will take place on Monday morning in the Riverside County Superior Court.

 According to the prosecution, the 27-year-old was experiencing psychiatric issues.
 The California Department of Mental Health evaluated Martin two days before the crime.
 That came before death threats towards both his mother and father.